TIW-2016-17/tiwlabs/lab5/README.md

 ## Using Eclipse

-1. Elimina la aplicación del servidor Glassfish/Payara
+1. Delete the aplication from the Glassfish/Payara server
-    2. __Consola de administración->Applications->Marca "registroUsuarios"->Botón undeploy__
+    2. __Payara administration console->Applications->Check "_userRegistration"->undeploy Button__
-3. En eclipse:
+3. In eclipse:
     4. __File->Import->Maven->Existing Maven projects__
-    5. .../forgelabs/registrousuarios
+    5. .../forgelabs/_userRegistration
-    6. Acepta
+    6. Accept
-7. Si tienes activada la consola de maven verás como se descargan todas las dependencias para configurar el proyecto.
+7. If you have enabled maven console you will see how all dependencies are downloaded to configure the project.
-8. Al finalizar dispondrás de un proyecto JEE muy similar al que hemos estado construyendo
+8. At the end you will have a JEE project very similar to what we have been building.
 9. ![](images/Imagen7.png)

 ## Observe